30 September 2023

 Well, there you have it: the numbers dont lie.

-In the final analysis, THE LAST STAND is no COMMANDO, or even a RED HEAT or a RUNNING MAN, but it is better than practically all of Arnie’s post-BATMAN, pre-Governator output.
+In the final analysis, THE LAST STAND is no COMMANDO, or even a RED HEAT or RUNNING MAN, but it is better than practically all of Arnie’s post-BATMAN, pre-Governator output.
 And it’s certainly more fun than reviewing state legislature regulations, or whatever the big man was doing a few months before he set foot on set.

 Three stars out of five.